Brazilian Navy Nuclear Program: Creation

-Back in Brazil, Othon was assigned to the Directorate of Naval Engineering, where he prepared a report on the prospects of achieving naval nuclear propulsion in the country.
+Once back in Brazil, Othon was assigned to the Directorate of Naval Engineering, where he prepared a report on the prospects of achieving naval nuclear propulsion in the country.
 His proposal was for an exclusively national effort to master the nuclear fuel cycle and then the propulsion system.
 In his recollection, the original proposal was only to obtain nuclear propulsion, "but I thought that if we're going to develop the submarine, we might as well also develop the fuel for power plants".
 For him, the failure of the agreement with Germany was fortuitous, because "having power plants without the fuel cycle is like having a car without gasoline".
 Impressed with the report, his superior, Admiral Maximiano da Fonseca, forwarded it to the Navy General Staff (EMA), where it received a favorable opinion from the deputy chief of strategy, Admiral Mário César Flores.
 The document reached the Navy Minister in December 1978.
 In the last week of the year, the admiralty approved the decision to move forward with the nuclear submarine program.

 The navy's desire for a modern vessel that would enhance its strategic capabilities aligned with the government's ambitions for prestige and development, at a time when government intervention in science and technology was at its peak in Brazil.
-The naval nuclear project was included along with other civil and military research within the Autonomous Nuclear Technology Program (PATN), later nicknamed the "Parallel Nuclear Program".
+The naval nuclear project was included along with other civil and military research efforts within the Autonomous Nuclear Technology Program (PATN), later nicknamed the "Parallel Nuclear Program".
 The PATN, established in 1979, was secret and immune to the international safeguards and inspections to which the "official" nuclear program organized under the Brazil–Germany agreement was subject.
-Its proponents were convinced that nuclear development would need to be free from both internal and external criticism.
+Its proponents were convinced nuclear development would need to be free from both internal and external criticism.
 By pressuring the Brazilian dictatorship on human rights and non-proliferation, the U.S. government under Jimmy Carter helped push the Brazilian program into secrecy.